w3c/sdw-sosa-ssn/README.md

   <dt><a href="https://github.com/w3c/sdw-sosa-ssn/tree/gh-pages/ssn">ssn</a></dt>
   <dd>
-    The Semantic Sensor Network Ontology Recommendation initially developed by the Spatial Data on the Web Working Group.
+    The Semantic Sensor Network Ontology Recommendation
     <br/><a href="https://w3c.github.io/sdw-sosa-ssn/ssn/">Editor's Draft</a>
     <br/><a href="https://www.w3.org/TR/vocab-ssn/">W3C Recommendation</a>

+    This is a working draft with both SSN and SOSA ontology source files, examples and the specification document.

   </dd>
 </dl>